ceph/ceph/doc/dev/osd_internals/erasure_coding/proposals.rst

 issue.
 The data of the temporary object wants to be located as close to the data of the base object as possible.
-This may be best performed by adding a new ObjectStore creation primitive that takes the base object as an addtional parameter that is a hint to the allocator.
+This may be best performed by adding a new ObjectStore creation primitive that takes the base object as an additional parameter that is a hint to the allocator.

 Sam: I think that the short lived thing may be a red herring.
 We'll be updating the donor and primary objects atomically, so it seems like